Reasoning LLMs vs the Parlor Puzzle

 It seemed like an interesting way of evaluating their abilities, ideally in a way that might dodge some of the typical "benchmaxxing."
 I doubt these puzzles have made it into the training data of any of these models.

 Max response length was set to 24k tokens.
-Response lengths are slight approximations due to the tools used.
+Some response lengths are slight approximations due to the tools used.
 I wrote a standardized prompt that provides enough information to solve all the puzzle configurations.

 The results, in short: